A responsive website with information about all outdoor screenings in the Greater LA area

 "DRIVE-INS ARE SUCH A FUN THROWBACK!"

 This quote from my user interviews would prove later to be instrumental in influencing my UI design decisions

-By reviewing the insights from my user interviews which I had outlined in my Affinity Map, I created several problem statements.
+Reviewing insights from my Affinity Map, I drafted problem statements which summarized my research insights into one concise statement and helped define the problem I was solving for.
 I chose this as the main statement to focus on because I felt it simplified the problem but was broad enough to allow me to explore various solutions:

-Using insights from my Affinity Map, I built an Empathy Map and described how a user would think/feel, what they would say/do, and what they would hear and see around them.
-This helped me gain a better understanding of my potential user’s mindset as well as begin to build empathy for them.
+Using insights from my Affinity Map, I then built an Empathy Map.
+This allowed me to gain a better understanding of my potential user’s mindset as well as begin to build empathy for them.

 This Persona was based on my research findings and was built with the intention of further establishing empathy for my potential users.

 I frequently referenced the affinity map I had created with my user interview findings to ensure that Ashley's characteristics were supported by research.